sminq/slate/source/index.html.md

-tokenId | false | Registered appointment ID. queueId | true | Unique business queue ID. isReschedule | true | Action for which debit points to be computed (cancel = 0 or reschedule = 1) *Required if tokenId is passed policyType | false | value should be 'all' if both cancellation charges policy and refund policy needs to be fetched.
+tokenId | false | Registered appointment ID. queueId | true | Unique business queue ID. isReschedule | true | Action for which debit points to be computed (cancel = 0 or reschedule = 1) *Required if tokenId is passed policyType | false | = 'all' if both cancellation charges policy and refund policy needs to be fetched.  = 'cancel' when only cancel charges are to be fetched.
+If left empty or removed then only refund policy is returned.